ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/argument_extractors.md

 - Long (long)
 - Float (float)
 - Double (double)
-- Enum *requires runtime class registration in your conf.Module*
+- Enum (any)
 - Arrays of all these types (e.g. String[], int[], Enum[])

-**NOTE:**
+**NOTES:**
+Enums do not require anymore a registration in conf.Module.
+Values are converted automatically, ignoring case.
 Collections and generics are not supported for parameter injection.
 Types must be explicitly declared and basic arrays must be used to ensure runtime type-safety.

 How to write an argument extractor